SauceyDragon/CSE201_Pear/README.md

 ## Developer Documentation

 After cloning the repository, running the ANT build script should automatically clean, compile and build the JAR file for the program.
 If you do not want to clone it, you can download it as a ZIP file, import it into your IDE, and run the build script.
-This clean, compile, and overall correctly build the project.
+This will clean, compile, and overall correctly build the project.

 - Cleaning the file directory fixes any classpath issues
 - A new directory structure is added for future testing and for packaging all of the software resources pre-compilation